-The Trust cooperates closely with other village organisations.
-First among these is the KILMADOCK COMMUNITY COUNCIL with whom the Trust has worked on a number of important issues, including creating the Community Action Plan (CAP), upgrading of the two tennis courts in Moray Park into a multi-sports facility (costing £60,000) and obtaining £1,000 of funding for equipment, and raising £11,000 to restore the Mercat Cross.
+The Trust works closely with other village organisations.
+First among these is the KILMADOCK COMMUNITY COUNCIL with whom the Trust has worked on a number of important issues, including creating the 2nd Community Action Plan (CAP -2013), upgrading of the two tennis courts in Moray Park into a multi-sports facility (costing £60,000) and more recently using the planning gain from the Station Wynd development to upgrade the play park.
+We assisted in raising £11,000 to restore the Mercat Cross.
 The Trust and the KCC were the key players in the creation of the Wind farm Trust, which distributes the community benefit from the Braes of Doune Wind farm in the form of grants to local organisations.
 It is the Trust’s charitable status which makes this possible, and the Trust is responsible for reporting to OSCAR, the charity regulator.

-The KDT supports a number of Community Events including the Annual Plant Sale, the Christmas Street Fair, and the Senior Citizens’ Outing (Grosset Fair).
+The KDT supports a number of Community Events including the Annual Plant Sale, the Christmas Street Fair, and the Harvey Fun run.
 It also helps organise and obtain funding for the hanging baskets in Doune.

 If you are interested in being part of this organisation either as a member or volunteer or both please call in and have a chat.
 Volunteering in the Centre can be fun, you learn lots and meet lots of interesting people locals and visitors alike.
 All training is provided and it is all about knowing where to signpost people not necessarily remembering everything.